Changissnz/nu_merchant_principal/README.md

 of accounting.

 <ins>Pathological accounting</ins> is a phenomenon
-that works via a system's lack of fulfilling an entity's expectations, these expectations the calculated outcomes by the entity based on a combination of their knowledge and compliance with said system.
+that works via an accountable system's lack of fulfilling an entity's expectations, these expectations the calculated outcomes by the entity based on a combination of their knowledge and compliance with said system.
 This section has deliberately been cut short, due to the view that